archerdao/docs/pages/for-token-holders/liquidity-mining.md

 1. Visit the [Archer DAO App](http://app.archerdao.io/)
 2. Connect your wallet.
 3. Select `SLP` from the token drop-down list.
-4. Enter the amount your wish to stake or press "Max".
+4. Enter the amount you wish to stake or press "Max".
 5. Press `Approve` and confirm the message on your wallet.
 6. Press `Stake` and confirm the transaction.
 7. Once approved and staked, track your rewards on the `Claim` tab.